etours-davao-inc/project-encore/README.md

 An app used by travel agent to author a detailed travel product.

 ## Project Motivation
-To create an effective, smart, and extensible tool in authoring travel products.
+1. To create an effective, smart, and extensible tool in authoring travel products
+2. Reduce to single source of truth for travel products from a multiple source
+3. Reduce interface and number of ways to author/modify products
+4. Reduce time to author products

 ## Main Actor: Travel Agent